Our

 numbers make a pretty clear case for different parts of our incubator

 having different temperatures.
-Two of my duds and the
+Two of my duds and the late pipper all came from the

 very center of the incubator (with the last dud having been incubated